Resolvability in products and squares: Thick subset approach. Main notions

 We also say that a set $E \subseteq A \times B$ is {\it thick}, if it is $(|A|, |B|)$-thick. \end{definition}

 We do not exclude the cases $\mu > |A|$ and $\nu > |B|$, although the empty set in these cases turns out to be $(\mu, \nu)$-thick.

 Clearly, if $X$ and $Y$ are isodyne spaces, then every thick subset of $X \times Y$ is dense.
-Hence, our goal is to divide $X \times Y$ into big number of thick subsets.
+Hence, our goal is to partition $X \times Y$ into big number of thick subsets.
 This is a natural antipode of Ramsey relation.

-One may notice that in the proof of Theorem \ref{T1} we, in fact, show that $A^2$ can be divided into $2$ thick subsets for every infinite set $A$.
+One may notice that in the proof of Theorem \ref{T1} we, in fact, show that $A^2$ can be partitioned into $2$ thick subsets for every infinite set $A$.

 It is easy to see that the thickness is a monotone property in the following sense.

 \begin{proposition} If $E$ is a $(\mu, \nu)$-thick subset of $A \times B$, then for every $E' \supseteq E$, $A' \subseteq A$, $B' \subseteq B$, $\mu' \geq \mu$ and $\nu' \geq \nu$ the set $E' \cap (A' \times B')$ is $(\mu', \nu')$-thick in $A' \times B'$. \end{proposition}